Predication (philosophy)

-Plato and Aristotle used predication to address the Problem of Universals.
+Plato and Aristotle used predication to address the problem of universals.

-Predication in philosophy refers to an act of judgement where one term is subsumed under another.
+In philosophy, predication is an act of judgement where one term is subsumed under another.
 A comprehensive conceptualization describes it as the understanding of the relation expressed by a predicative structure primordially (i.e. both originally and primarily) through the opposition between particular and general or the one and the many.

 Predication is also associated or used interchangeably with the concept of attribution where both terms pertain to the way judgment and ideas acquire a new property in the second operation of the mind (or the mental operation of judging).

 Background

 Predication emerged when ancient philosophers began exploring reality and the two entities into which it is divided: properties and the things that bear them.
 These thinkers investigated what the division between thing and property amounted to.
 It was argued that the relationship resembled the logical analysis of a sentence wherein the division of subject and predicate arises spontaneously.
 It was Aristotle who posited that the division between subject and predicate is fundamental and that there is no truth unless a property is "predicated of" something.
 In Plato's works, predication is demonstrated in the analysis of desire.
 He stated through Socrates that the type of dominant excess gives its name to the one who has it, in the way that drunkenness gives its name to a drunkard.
 Here, predication confirms the reality of this form of excess on the being who partakes in it.
 Pythagoreans also touched on predication in explaining how number is the essence of everything.
 They hold that a number has an independent reality, arguing that substances such as fire and water were not the real essences of the things of which they are predicated.
-In describing Greek philosophy, Charles Kahn identified predication as one of the three concepts - along with truth and reality - that ontology connected.
+In describing Greek philosophy, Charles Kahn identified predication as one of the three concepts – along with truth and reality – that ontology connected.

 It is suggested that predication is equivalent to the German concept of Aussage.
 In Grundlagen, for instance, Gottlob Frege used this term to state that a statement of a number contains a predication about a concept.
 As a counterpart of Aussage, predication also appeared in J. C. A. Heyse's Deutsche Grammatik (1814), which influenced the development of the Japanese notion of predication called chinjutsu.
 This concept was developed by the Japanese logician Yamada Yoshio, who used it to establish the study of modality.
 Chinjutsu would later be explored by other Japanese logicians such as Takeo Miyake, Minoru Watanabe, and Motoki Tokieda.